 Negotiating Tip #3: Consider More Than Just Reimbursement Rates

-Reimbursement rates are the aspect of your credentialing contract that most immediately affect your practice’s bottom line.
+Reimbursement rates are the aspect of your managed care plan that most immediately affects your practice’s bottom line.
 That being said, the contract includes many other clauses that have both short-term and long-term effects on business.

 A few other terms of your credentialing contract that you should consider negotiating are: